null

 The long and short is that they are the same thing.
 Teflon is simply a trademarked brand name for PTFE material.

-The only notable difference between Teflon and other brands of PTFE is that people recognize Teflon by name.
-In fact, the marketing around Teflon is so secure that companies need to apply to license the name.
+The only notable difference between Teflon and other brands of PTFE is brand recognition.
+In fact, the marketing around Teflon is so strong that companies need to apply to license the name.